-CANCELLATION , WITHDRAW & REFUND POLICY
+CANCELLATION, WITHDRAW & REFUND POLICY

-Refunds are determined in accordance with the Illinois Board of Higher Education's (IBHE) refund policy, the Accrediting Council for Continuing Education and Training (ACCET's) refund policy, or the Department of Education's policy, whichever is more beneficial to the student.
+First Institute refunds are determined in accordance with the Illinois Board of Higher Education's (IBHE) refund policy, the Accrediting Council for Continuing Education and Training (ACCET's) refund policy, or the Department of Education's policy, whichever is more beneficial to the student.
 Refunds are calculated based on the period of enrollment.